 by Rowan Costello

-Anyone who visited Patagonia’s website last Monday in search for some warm mittens was in for a surprise.
+Anyone who visited Patagonia’s website last Monday in search of some warm mittens was in for a surprise.

-The outdoor brand posted a sinister accusation on its homepage after President Donald Trump cut the size of Bears Ears and Grand Staircase National Monuments in Utah.
-The message, in bold black and white, was a sore warning of what the company sees as an illegal move.
+The outdoor brand posted a strong accusation on its homepage after President Donald Trump cut the size of Bears Ears and Grand Staircase-Escalante National Monuments in Utah.
+The message, in bold black and white, was a stark warning of what the company sees as an illegal move.

 This is a good stand for a good cause.
 Cynics may argue that Patagonia contributes to the industrialisation of the environmental tourism trend, which, in itself, can pose a threat to the same national monuments it seeks to protect.

-But it’s hard to knock the brand for this effort.
-Even if it helps them flog a few extra mittens.
+But it’s hard to knock the brand for this effort, even if it helps them sell a few extra mittens.